 While our society has taken strides in the last few decades to advance civil rights and eliminate discrimination, it clearly still exists in numerous facets of our day-to-day lives.
 For fathers going through a divorce, it can manifest as divorce courts challenge and overlook their rights based on nothing but an assumption that paternal instincts are weaker than maternal ones.
-If you are a father in the midst of a divorce, it is important that you retain the services of our Irvine fathers’ rights lawyers as soon as possible.
+If you are a father in the midst of a divorce, it is important that you retain the services of our Orange County fathers’ rights lawyers as soon as possible.
 With us on your side, you can be confident that the divorce process will continue without casting you in an unfair and negative light for being a man.

 Get fast answers to your most pressing questions in a FREE consultation.